 Lyme disease is caused by bacteria called Borrelia burgdorferi that is only transmitted to humans when they are bitten by an infected tick.

-The national opioid crisis is fueling a rise in infectious diseases including HIV, viral hepatitis and certain bacterial infections.
-ID and HIV clinicians on the frontlines of the opioid epidemic report that 25 to 50 percent of their inpatient consultations are due to infections among patients who inject drugs.
+On the frontlines of the opioid epidemic, ID and HIV clinicians report that 25 to 50 percent of their inpatient consultations are due to infections, including endocarditis, HIV and hepatitis C, among patients who inject drugs.